Mara Ulloa HCI Researcher

 I am a U.S. National Science Foundation GRFP Fellow, Human-Computer Interaction (HCI) Researcher, and PhD Candidate in the department of Computer Science (CS) at Northwestern University (NU).
 My work is advised by Maia L. Jacobs in the Personalized & Adaptive Technology for Health (NU-PATH) lab.

-I specialize in using HCI methods to design and evaluate user-centered technologies.
+I specialize in using Human-Computer Interaction (HCI) methodologies to design and evaluate human-centered Artificial Intelligence(AI)/Machine Learning(ML).

 Portfolio